R4356th/Splayer/README.md

 # Splayer

-A Snap! project player for browsers and soon to be made available to download for Windows.
+A Snap! project player for browsers.

 # Legal